FHWA's Highway Performance Monitoring System (HPMS)

 - Is it thoroughly documented?
 Please attached or provide a link to the documentation.

-- Is it a sampling plan and does it include statistical accuracy, confidence levels, and annual monitoring and reporting?
+- Is there a sampling plan and does it fully satisfy the HPMS requirements, confidence levels, and annual monitoring and reporting?

 - Does it show or document that data quality has been improving?

-- How are training, follow up, and monitoring of the quality control program accomplished to make sure it is effective and still useful?
+- How is training, follow up, and monitoring of the quality control program accomplished to make sure it is effective and still useful?

-- Are the HPMS software edit routines used or are there other data edits and comparisons?
+- Are the HPMS software edit routines used or are there internal data checks (recommended) and comparisons?

 - Does it apply to just data for HPMS or to all data in the State's database?